Ananda Ashram Yoga | Teacher Training

 The anatomy & physiology component of our training uses movement, palpation and interactive learning to help students develop an experiential sense of the body’s anatomical structures.
 We learn basic anatomical terms to describe the body and its movement, and explore the roles of different body tissues, particularly bones, muscles and connective tissue, to gain an understanding of how they come together to form a living whole.
 Emphasis is placed on the anatomy of breath and of the spine, hip and shoulder joints.
 Technical material will be oriented to explore the concepts and their relationship to Yoga Asana.
 Class time includes lecture, demonstration, hands-on partner work, movement, play and Asana practice while exploring the exciting facets of the human body.

-During afternoon practicums, students work together applying what they have learned during the week, actively developing teaching skills and an ability to articulate teaching instructions clearly and succinctly.
 An important part of this group experience is learning to listen to constructive feedback and helping to guide and support others in their learning process while also gaining confidence.
 This teaching methodology provides students with guidelines for the practice of teaching yoga either in one-to-one or group class settings.
 Assisting in poses and manual adjustments of postures with each other are also an important part of these interactive sessions.
 Effective and practical methods for teaching, the business and ethics of teaching, and the student-teacher process and relationship are discussed.
 Group participation is encouraged throughout this class as we explore how teaching yoga benefits the student, the teacher, the community and ultimately our whole world family.

 In this introductory workshop, students learn modifications of yoga postures, use of props, breathing techniques and other helpful information to support pregnant mothers through the changing phases of pregnancy.